Wild Blueberry Soup Recipe

 I enjoy serving the soup in parfait dishes with an edible flower floating on top.

 While all of our guest rooms have their own charm suitable for relaxation after the most wonderful day exploring the cuisine Cape Cod has to offer, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs and a relaxing stay before and after your day.
+These rooms feature comfortable king beds, fireplaces, jetted tubs and a relaxing stay before and after your day.